rebeccaamador/topic-sync-automation/README.md

 # Topic Sync Automation

-This project automates the process of adding new Kafka topics to your data pipeline by creating pull requests across multiple repositories.
-It handles the entire workflow from Kafka connector configuration to dbt model creation.
+Automation tool that streamlines adding new Kafka topics to data pipelines by creating pull requests across multiple repositories.
+This tool handles the entire workflow from Kafka connector configuration to dbt model creation.

-## 🎯 What This Project Does
+## 🎯 Overview

-When you need to add a new Kafka topic to your data pipeline, this automation creates PRs:
+When adding a new Kafka topic to your data pipeline, this automation creates PRs across your repositories:

 1. **helm-apps** - Adds the topic to Kafka Connect sink connector configuration (Snowflake or S3)
 2. **data-airflow** - Adds StreamTaskConfig for Airflow DAG (for realtime/Snowflake sinks only)

-After the PRs are merged, you'll receive a Slack notification with a link to manually trigger the Airflow DAG.
+After the PRs are created, you'll receive a Slack notification with links to all PRs and a link to manually trigger the Airflow DAG (for realtime sinks).
+Review and merge the PRs, then use the Slack link to trigger the DAG.

 > ⚠️ **Note:** Step 3 (dbt model creation) is temporarily disabled **for realtime sinks only** pending QA and production readiness.
 S3 sinks will still get dbt external source definitions created.